 Now, if you wish to enter or correct the Organization entry, type your company name and Tab to move on.
 (Organization is often left blank.)

 The License Text is the critical field of this dialog.
 If you are updating from an earlier installation, your License Text will usually be displayed.
 If this is a new installation from a CD, then you should find your License Text, in both print and braille, on card stock in the original shipping carton.
 Be sure to enter the License Text exactly as it appears on the card, paying attention to spaces and capital letters.

 License Text usually looks like one of the following samples:

 Single-user license G1234-12345678

 This step could not be simpler!
-You'll see a screen like this one
+You'll see a screen like this one.

-Only "Finish" is truly required, but if you check the "Launch 12.2" button first, then the Installer will start DBT for you.
-Not only will this allow you to quickly confirm that DBT is working, but you'll also be able to Activate DBT (under most circumstances) and install and configure embossers.
-If you are not the end user, and the end user does not have Administrative Rights on this machine, then you should perform these tasks before turning the computer over to the end user.
+Only "Finish" is required, but if you check the "Launch 12.2 SR1" check box first, the Installer will start DBT for you.
+Not only does this allow you to quickly confirm that DBT is working, but it also allows you to activate DBT (under most circumstances) as well as install and configure embossers.
+If you are not the end user, and the end user does not have administrative rights on this machine, then you should perform these tasks before turning the computer over to the end user.